Sequential Bayesian Registration for Functional Data: Introduction

 \subsection{Functional data registration}

-A common challenge in FDA is the presence of two confounded sources of variability termed amplitude and phase \citep{ramsay1998}.
-Examining Figure \ref{fig:motiv_ex1}, which displays sea surface salinity (SSS) functions recorded near Null Island between the years 2000 and 2017, we note that the functions contain similar shape features, e.g., number of local extrema, but the timing of the features is not aligned along the temporal $x$-axis across all observations.
-For example, SSS tends to decrease early on each year following a small peak.
-Then, around the month of April, SSS increases sharply, which is followed by a bimodal pattern.
-While these features are common across most observations, they do not occur at the same time during the calendar year.
-Thus, the variation in the data can be attributed to two sources: (1) the magnitude of the measured values (SSS) termed amplitude or $y$-axis variability, and (2) the timing of amplitude features termed phase or $x$-axis variability.
-Phase variation may either be an inherent feature of data or the result of measurement error, and can be regarded as nuisance or a quantity of interest depending on the application.
+A common challenge in FDA is the presence of two confounded sources of variability: amplitude and phase \citep{ramsay1998}.
+Examining Figure \ref{fig:motiv_ex}, we note that the functions contain similar shape features, e.g., number of local extrema, but the timing of the features is not the same along the temporal $x$-axis across all observations.
+For example, drought intensity tends to increase sharply early in each hydrological year.
+Then, around the month of December, drought intensity decreases following a small peak.
+Thus, the variation in the data can be attributed to two sources: (1) the magnitude of function values (drought intensity) termed amplitude ($y$-axis) variability, and (2) the timing of amplitude features (e.g., local extrema) termed phase ($x$-axis) variability.
+Phase variation may be an inherent feature of data or the result of measurement error, and can be regarded as nuisance or a quantity of interest depending on the application.
 Importantly, phase variation cannot be ignored when performing statistical analysis of functional data as this may lead to misleading results \citep{marron2015}.
-Instead, the amplitude and phase components of functions should first be estimated through a process called registration.
-A common approach to registration is to consider the observed functions as deformed versions of an unknown template function (mean), and to extract their phase components via horizontal synchronization to an estimate of this template.
+Instead, amplitude and phase components of functions should first be estimated through a process called registration.
+A common registration approach is to consider the observed functions as deformed versions of an unknown template function, and to extract their phase components via horizontal synchronization to an estimate of this template.